zhixingheyi-6688/zhixingheyi-6688/README.md

    Reverse engineer the signature algorithm of the [App Name] (China Telecom App) using Frida and implement an active call (RPC/Function Invocation) to the signature method.

 3. Environment & Tools

    Operating System: macOS

    Decryption: frida-ios-dump (for IPA decryption/dumping)

-   Traffic Analysis: Charles Proxy
+   Traffic Analysis: Reqable Proxy

    Hardware: Jailbroken iOS device (for dumping and dynamic debugging)

    Static Analysis: IDA Pro

-4. Analysis Process
+5. Analysis Process

-   Phase A: Traffic Interception (SSL Unpinning) Initial Observation: When attempting to capture traffic, the following error occurs:
+   Phase A: Traffic Interception (SSL Unpinning)

+   Initial Observation: When attempting to capture traffic, the following error occurs:

    "The certificate for this server is invalid.
 You might be connecting to a server that is pretending to be 'appgologin.189.cn'..."